centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/operating-guide.md

 > If you move a single resource from the centreon resource group from one node to the other, all the other resources in the group will switch too.

-If you want to return to the nominal situation (i.e. central node 1 is the active central node and central node 2 is the passive central node), you must perform a second resource failover.
+If you want to return to the nominal situation (i.e. central node 1 is the active central node and central node 2 is the passive central node), you must perform a second resource failover (and clear the constraints afterwards).

 ### How to simulate the loss of the passive central node